I used to randomly take photos with my point and shoot, then I discovered the insect world, I found them fascinating and became hooked on photography.

 You maybe be wondering what else I do, when I am not "Out There".

-I am a dog trainer and behavourist and yes, I spend a good deal of my time outdoors, dog training.
+I am a dog trainer and behavourist and yes, I spend a good deal of my time outdoors, teaching dog owners, how to handle and train their dogs.